-A Dreamers-for-Wall Deal Could Pass the Senate — If Trump Let It
+A Dreamers-for-Wall Deal Could Pass the Senate — If Trump Lets It

 Nonetheless, if the administration maintains “zombie DACA” past March 5 — and keeps ICE on a tight leash, at least where Dreamers are concerned — it’s possible that Trump will pay no significant penalty for holding the highly sympathetic population hostage to his far-right immigration demands.

 But the administration is mendacious when it says that, “Anything that goes left of this wouldn’t even get taken up in the House.”
 That’s true in only the most trivial sense: Paul Ryan has said that as soon as there is an immigration bill that Trump supports, he will bring it to the floor.
-And if the president loudly lobbied for a Dreamers-for-Wall deal, there’s little doubt that it would have the votes to escape the lower chamber.

 If Trump wants an immigration compromise, he can have one.
 If he wants to spend campaign season whining about how obstructionist Democrats proved that they hate strong borders more than they love the Dreamers, he can have that, too.
 And right now, he’s apparently leaning toward door No.2.